A Multiplierless Pruned DCT-like Transformation for Image and Video Compression that Requires 10 Additions Only: Proposed pruned approximate DCT

 \subsection{Complexity Assessment}

-By counting the number of multiplications, additions, and bit-shifting operations, we assessed the computational cost of the proposed \mbox{1-D} and \mbox{2-D} pruned modified RDCT.
-Table~\ref{table-complexity} compares the obtained complexities with traditional and state-of-the-art DCT methods.
-Here, we included the computational cost of the DCT computation according to Chen's DCT algorithm~\cite{chen1977}, which is the algorithm employed in the HECV codec~\cite{hevcreference}.
+By counting the number of multiplications, additions, and bit-shifting operations, we assessed the computational cost of the proposed \mbox{1-D} and \mbox{2-D} pruned modified RDCT. \tablename~\ref{table-complexity} compares the obtained complexities with the computational costs associated to traditional and state-of-the-art DCT methods.
+Selected DCT approximations include: (i)~the signed DCT (SDCT)~\cite{haweel2001new}; (ii)~the rounded DCT (RDCT)~\cite{cb2011}; (iii)~the modified RDCT~\cite{bc2012}; and a set of DCT approximations introduced by Bouguezel-Ahmad-Swamy, namely, BAS-2008~\cite{bas2008}, BAS-2009~\cite{bas2009}, and BAS-2013~\cite{bas2013}.
+Here, we also included the computational cost of the \emph{exact} DCT computation according to Chen's DCT algorithm~\cite{chen1977}, which is the algorithm employed in the HEVC codec~\cite{hevcreference}.
 Each of the selected methods was assessed both in its full and pruned versions.
 The \mbox{1-D} and \mbox{2-D} versions retained the four and 16 lower frequency coefficients, respectively.